 National Suicide Prevention Lifeline.
 A 24/7, confidential, and free support and crisis and suicide prevention resources.

-Some veterans join clubs and groups to feel the sense of belonging to a group.
+Some veterans join clubs and groups to feel a sense of belonging to a group.
 For example, they start writing courses and get essay tips from civilian writers.
-In some cases, they choose to create content for living.
+In some cases, they choose to create content for a living.

 Veterans of Modern Warfare.
 The mission of this organization is to provide education and information about veteran benefits, emotional support, healthcare, advocate veteran groups, and help with transition to civilian life.